 Alternatively, the Ribadiso Welcome Service provides a unique volunteer opportunity at the Albergue of Ribadiso do Baixo, operated by the Xunta de Galicia.
 Volunteers care for pilgrims by welcoming them, answering questions and providing information.
 They work alongside hospitaleros but are not responsible for cleaning or cooking.

 You might find joy and purpose working alongside your fellow pilgrims as a part of the board of directors of American Pilgrims on the Camino.
 Our hard-working, all-volunteer board members make sure the organization runs smoothly by responsibly managing the business of the organization.
-The work of the board includes membership, local chapter development and support, communications, managing our grant program and hosting our annual Gathering of Pilgrims.
-If this sounds like something that interests you, please send an email to the board chairman, at firstname.lastname@example.org.
+The work of the board includes membership, local chapter development and support, communications, managing our grant program, Facebook and website assistance and hosting our annual Gathering of Pilgrims.
+If this sounds like something that interests you, please send an email to the nominations committee at email@example.com.

 If you haven’t already, please consider supporting American Pilgrims with an annual membership.
 You can join or renew at Membership.
 If you’re already a member and would like to make an additional contribution, you can find details on under Make a Donation.

 Our largest discretionary budget item is the grants we make to support projects on the Camino.
 The American Pilgrims grant program has awarded more than $130,000 over the last three years to support Camino infrastructure.
 To learn more about how your organization supports Camino infrastructure and projects, head over to our Grant Program.

 We welcome and thank you for your support!